 - 1. Install a temporary secure covering to withstand the combined maximum weight of the worker, equipment and material expected to be placed on the cover at any one time. - 2.
 The use of O.S.B. sheathing as the cover without the use of dimensioned lumber for support is not allowed. - 3.
 Install a temporary railing around the opening. - 4.
 If the temporary guard rail or covering is removed an alternative must be provided immediately. - 5.
-Temporary coverings shall include a warning sign that identifies the hazard. - 6.
 Do not lean over an opening to perform a task.

-SAFE WORK PRACTICES Hand Tools
+Hand Tools

-- 1. Hand tools shall be carried in tool pouches or tool bags.
+- 1. Hand tools need to be carried in tool pouches or tool bags.
 Tools such as knives, chisels or screwdrivers shall not be carried in pockets as a fall onto these tools may cause a serious puncture wound. - 2.
-Cutting tools shall always be kept sharp.
+Cutting tools should always be kept sharp.
 Care must be taken to work cutting tools away from the body not towards it.
 Hands shall be kept behind the tools not in front of them. - 3.
-Knives shall have retractable blades whenever possible.
+Knives should have retractable blades whenever possible.
 Large, fixed blade knives used for cutting insulation shall be equipped with a wrist strap to reduce the chances of it being dropped.
 Workers shall wear Kevlar gloves when using any cutting tools. - 4.
-Prior to use, hand tools shall be inspected for damage and if damaged shall be removed from service or repaired. - 5.
-Handles on hand tools shall be kept in good repair.
+Prior to use, hand tools should be inspected for damage and if damaged shall be removed from service or repaired. - 5.
+Handles on hand tools should be kept in good repair.
 Loose handles can create a hazard if the striking or cutting attachment comes free; a hazard could also be created from the damaged handle. - 6.
 Ends of metal striking tools such as chisels that are mushroomed shall be dressed to prevent fragments from flying off when struck and causing injury.
 Eye protection shall always be worn. - 7.
-Wrenches shall not be used with "snipes" or metal tubing over the end to increase leverage.
+Wrenches are not to be used with "snipes" or metal tubing over the end to increase leverage.
 Hammer wrenches, pneumatic impacts or nut splitter should be used if unable to free stuck nuts.
 If required, hammer wrench holders should be used. - 8.
-Gloves shall be worn when using hand tools.
+Gloves need to be worn when using hand tools.